base-org/contract-deployments/mainnet/2024-11-18-increase-max-gas-limit/README.md

 After: 0x0000000000000000000000000000000000000000000000000000000000000010
 ```

-4. Verify that the state changes for Base SystemConfigProxy `0x73a79Fab69143498Ed3712e519A88a918e1f4072` are correctly pointing to the new implementation:
+1. Verify that the state changes for Base SystemConfigProxy `0x73a79Fab69143498Ed3712e519A88a918e1f4072` are correctly pointing to the new implementation: Double confirm with [Base Contracts](https://docs.base.org/docs/base-contracts/#ethereum-mainnet) `System Config`

 ```
 Key: 0x360894a13ba1a3210667c828492db98dca3e2076cc3735a920a3ca505d382bbc